ianxm/tracker/README.markdown

 is a count of something per day.  the point is to measure behaviors that you are trying to increase (like excercise) or decrease (like watching buffy the vampire slayer) so that you can see if you are making progress toward that goal.

-You cannot measure something without affecting it.
-Heisenberg wasn't thinking about personal decisions, but it probably applies.
+You cannot measure something without affecting it.  can't argue;
+that's science.  personal decisions are probably outside the scope of quantum mechanics, but lets not get caught up in details.

 tracker keeps a repository of occurrences for each metric from which it can generate a variety of reports.  tracker is like a spreadsheet